 Holy Spirit School cafeteria will make available, for a fee, hot lunches on Monday through Friday.
 Milk and bottled water is available daily for a nominal fee, which is paid at the beginning of the year.
-Holy Spirit School participates in the Federal Milk Program.

 In order to remain on our established menu schedule, the school is responsible for payment to our food suppliers for missed lunches.
 Therefore, refunds or credits are not provided.